fivequarters/fusebit.io/src/_blog/_posts/generate-web-assembly-with-typescript.md

 If you work with JavaScript and Node.js, there is a high possibility you are using [TypeScript](https://www.typescriptlang.org/).
 According to the State of JS Survey from 2021, [69% of developers are using it today](https://2021.stateofjs.com/en-US/conclusion/).
 One of TypeScript’s main advantages is that it adds statically typed support to JavaScript.

-JavaScript developers feel more natural and frictionless to keep using TypeScript for generating Wasm; this is where AssemblyScript comes into play.
+JavaScript developers feel more natural and frictionless to keep using a language similar to TypeScript for generating Wasm; this is where AssemblyScript comes into play.

 ## Writing AssemblyScript

 AssemblyScript code will look similar to TypeScript.
 No worries if you are not familiar with it.
 I promise you will get it if you’re already familiar with JavaScript.

-The only difference between regular TypeScript and AssemblyScript is the typings.
+The main difference between regular TypeScript and AssemblyScript is the typings.
 AssemblyScript uses [WebAssembly types](https://www.assemblyscript.org/types.html).

 Let’s understand the difference with the following example: